HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ## `FlxActionManager`

-`FlxActionManager` lets you manage multiple actions without having to update them manually and/or use action sets that you can selectively activate for specific input devices at specific times, which is great for local multiplayer games, and games with complex input.
+`FlxActionManager` lets you manage multiple actions without having to update them manually and/or use action sets that you selectively activate.
+Action sets can be turned on and off for specific input devices at specific times, which is great for both local multiplayer games and games with complex input.

 `FlxActionManager` is not initialized in Flixel by default, you have to add it yourself in your initialization code: